domain-protect/domain-protect/docs/installation.md

 environment="prod" # used instead of terraform.workspace
 ```

-Make sure to also update `production_workspace` to match the `environment` variable when deploying to production.
+Make sure to also update `production_environment` to match the `environment` variable when deploying to production.

 ## Adding notifications to extra Slack channels